sourcefrog/cargo-mutants/DESIGN.md

 # cargo-mutants design

+See [README.md](README.md) for an overview of how the project works.

 See also [CONTRIBUTING.md](CONTRIBUTING.md) for more advice on style, approach, etc.

 ## Physical structure / source tree overview